merneo/arch-linux/wiki/01-PRE-INSTALLATION.md

 ### Step 2: Mount Root Partition

+The `mount` command attaches the filesystem on the specified device (your root partition) to the filesystem tree at the specified mount point (`/mnt`).
+For detailed information on the `mount` command and its options, refer to the [ArchWiki on Mount](https://wiki.archlinux.org/title/Mount).

 ```bash
 mount /dev/sdX2 /mnt
 ```

 ### Step 3: Mount EFI Boot Partition

+The [EFI system partition (ESP)](https://wiki.archlinux.org/title/EFI_system_partition) is a mandatory partition for UEFI systems, containing boot loaders and applications.
+It must be formatted as FAT32.
+The `mkfs.fat` command creates a FAT filesystem.

 ```bash
 # Format EFI partition (if not already formatted)